 - Neither party should have been under pressure or duress to sign the agreement.

 - The agreement should be fair and realistic – if the division of assets is weighted too heavily in favour of one party, a judge may deem it invalid.

 - The pre-nuptial agreement should have been reviewed and amended if any significant changes in circumstances occurred during the marriage e.g. the birth or adoption of any children or the acquisition of substantial new assets.

 If you wish to challenge a pre-nuptial agreement, failure to meet any of these conditions will usually be your best option.

 Our expertise in same sex marriage and prenuptial agreements

 Crisp & Co’s LGBTQIA family lawyers have many years of experience helping clients with all of the legal aspects of same sex marriage and civil partnerships.
 We have the expertise to guide you through the entire process of creating a same sex pre-nuptial agreement or pre-civil partnership agreement, keeping the process harmonious and productive while ensuring your interests are protected.

 A number of our solicitors are trained in mediation and collaborative law and are members of Resolution, an organisation committed to non-confrontational methods of dispute resolution.
 This means that if there are any disagreements over your pre-nuptial agreement, we can help you and your partner sort them out in an amicable way, including negotiating with your partner’s solicitor to find a satisfactory resolution.

 Get in touch with our expert same sex marriage solicitors

-To speak to one of our LGBT marriage experts about same sex pre-nuptial agreements or any other legal aspect of gay marriage, call us today on 020 3281 7889 or use the enquiry form below for a swift response.
+To speak to one of our LGBTQIA marriage experts about same sex pre-nuptial agreements or any other legal aspect of gay marriage, call us today on 020 3281 7889 or use the enquiry form below for a swift response.